vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 Our architecture is inspired by RISC Zero [steel](https://github.com/risc0/risc0-ethereum/tree/main/steel), with 3 main components that can be found in `rust/` subdirectories:

-- host - (in `host`) - accepts the request, runs a preflight, during which it collects all data required by the guest.
+- **Host** - (in `host`) - accepts the request, runs a preflight, during which it collects all data required by the guest.
 Then, guest proving is triggered.
-- guest - (in `guest_wrapper/guest`) - performs execution of the code inside zkEVM.
+- **Guest** - performs execution of the code inside zkEVM.
+Consists of three parts:
+    * guest - (in `guest`) - Library that contains code for EVM execution and input validation
+    * risc0_guest - (in `guest_wrapper/risc0_guest`) - Thin wrapper that uses Risc0 ZKVM IO and delegates work to `guest`
-- guest-wrapper - (in `guest_wrapper`) - Compiles the guest to [RISC Zero](https://doc.rust-lang.org/rustc/platform-support/riscv32im-risc0-zkvm-elf.html) target and makes it available to be run inside the host.
+    * guest_wrapper - (in `guest_wrapper`) - Compiles the `risc0_guest` to [RISC Zero](https://doc.rust-lang.org/rustc/platform-support/riscv32im-risc0-zkvm-elf.html) target and makes it available to be run inside the host.
 It can be considered Rust equivalent of a code generation script.

 The host passes arguments to the guest via standard input (stdin), and similarly, the guest returns values via standard output (stdout).